dhxoghks95/oh_blog/content/posts/2_Belif_Probability_and_Exchangeability.md

 ---
-title: A First Cource in Bayesian Statistical Methods Chapter 2.
-Belif, Probability and Exchangeability
+title: A First Course in Bayesian Statistical Methods Chapter 2.
+Belif, Probability and Exchangeability author : 오태환
-date: 2021-03-02T20:09:32+09:00
+date: '2021-03-02T20:09:32+09:00'
-categories : ["A First Course In Bayesian Statistical Methods"] tags : ["Bayesian", "Python"]
+categories: ["A First Course In Bayesian Statistical Methods"]
+tags: ["Bayesian", "Python"]
 ---

 # A First Course in Bayesian Statistical Methods